ronen567/just-the-docs/docs/logistic_regression.md

 # Logistic Regression

-Logostic Regression is currently the most commom prediction model algorithm used by Machine Learning algorithms for binary classification.
+Logostic Regression is currently one of the most commom prediction model algorithm used by Machine Learning algorithms for binary classification.
 In case you're not familiar prediction models, and how to solve for their coefficients, I suggest you read my post on that before.
 Not mandatory though.
 If the term "Binary Classification" needs clarifications, I'd start with my Intro to Machine Learning.
 Not mandatory though.

 In any case, to start with, I posted here again the Supervised Machine Learning blog diagram.